Azure/azureml-examples/cli/foundation-models/azure_openai/openai_completions_finetune/openai_completions_finetune.md

-## How to finetune openai models via CLI mode using pipeline component ?
+## How to finetune openai models via CLI mode using command component ?

 1. Login to az cli using `az login`